a-meyer-physics/tracking-light-from-motion/README.md

 ## Limitations

 This project is a conceptual visualization, not a full solution to Maxwell’s equations.
 The dipole pattern and wave animation are simplified so the main idea is easier to see and interact with.

-I also hope this helps me not just be a better student in the future, but also a better teacher.
+I also hope this helps me not just be a better student in the future for gaining the skills to better understand abstract ideas, but also a better teacher, so I can help my future students do the same.

 ## What I Learned